Azure/azure-sdk-for-python/doc/deprecation_process.md

 ## CHANGELOG.md and _version.py

-In `CHANGELOG.md`, add a new version with a disclaimer in the following format.
-The version should be the next beta or patch version.
+- Update the version in the `azure/mypackage/_version.py` file to the next beta or patch version.
+This file may be called `version.py` if your package is very old.
 For example:

-If the last released version was 1.2.3b1, the version should be 1.2.3b2.
+  - If the last released version was 1.2.3b1, the new version should be 1.2.3b2.
+  - If the last released version was 1.2.3, the new version should be 1.2.4.
+- In `CHANGELOG.md`, add the new version with a disclaimer in the following format.
+For example:
+  - If a replacement package exists and a migration guide is provided.

-> ## 1.2.3b2 (2023-03-31)
+    > ## 1.2.4 (2023-03-31)
     >
     > ### Other Changes
     >
     > - This package is no longer being maintained.
 Use the [azure-mynewpackage](https://pypi.org/project/azure-mynewpackage/) package instead.
     > - For migration instructions, see the [migration guide](https://aka.ms/azsdk/python/migrate/my-new-package).

-If the last released version was 1.2.3, the version should be 1.2.4.
+  - If the service has been retired and no replacement package exists.

     > ## 1.2.4 (2023-03-31)
     >
     > ### Other Changes
     >
     > - This package is no longer being maintained.
-Use the [azure-mynewpackage](https://pypi.org/project/azure-mynewpackage/) package instead.
-> - For migration instructions, see the [migration guide](https://aka.ms/azsdk/python/migrate/my-new-package).

-Update the version in the `azure/mypackage/_version.py` file.
-This file may be called `version.py` if your package is very old.

 ## sdk_packaging.toml